Tubing on the Delaware River - Westfall to River Beach

 ride will be on the secluded bike path, but a two-mile section will be on a country car road.

-drive it to the trailhead.
+Anyone bringing a personal bike will drive it to the trailhead.
 You may be asked to take passengers.

 After the ride, we will spend some time exploring Milford PA